logo

 Students studying with us in the UK during their summer school experience a real university or boarding school lifestyle by staying in historic buildings and locations with Oxford Summer Courses.
 The UK has only recently started experiencing extreme temperatures in the summer, and some of these historic sites are not equipped with air conditioners for students living on-site during their summer school.
 Some classrooms are air-conditioned, depending on location, but this is not something we can guarantee at Oxford Summer Courses.

-We maintain a strict pastoral staff to student ratio throughout the entirety of every summer school course at Oxford Summer Courses.
+We maintain a strict pastoral staff-to-student ratio throughout the entirety of every summer school course at Oxford Summer Courses.
 This ensures that our students are well looked after and safe during your summer school.
 Please contact our admissions team if you’d like to know the exact ratios for your course, as this varies slightly between courses and age groups at Oxford Summer Courses.
 Our staffing levels are set to support student supervision levels during your summer school.
 Supervision levels are dependent on the activity.
-For example, a film night in the boarding house will have different supervision needs by comparison with a day trip to London during your summer school.
-All activities are risk assessed.
+For example, a film night in the boarding house will have different supervision needs compared to a day trip to London during your summer school.
+All activities are risk-assessed.

 We hope that no one gets ill during their summer school with Oxford Summer Courses, but sometimes it happens.
 If your child does get ill, our staff will make sure that they can access appropriate medical services to be diagnosed and treated during their summer school with Oxford Summer Courses.
 The on-course team and House Parents will ensure that they are looked after properly.
 Although children are generally quick to inform their parents if they become unwell during their summer school with Oxford Summer Courses, we will always ensure that you are fully informed of what is happening, and we will keep you updated.
 We do our best to maintain your academic programme and may reschedule time with your teacher or tutor once you feel better during your summer school with Oxford Summer Courses.
 If you choose to end your course early due to illness during your summer school with Oxford Summer Courses, we are unable to refund the cost of your course.
 You may be covered for the course costs and/or any emergency travel by your holiday/travel insurance (included in the fee for UK-based courses) at Oxford Summer Courses.